enginebeast/Drones/README.md

 $F = T - mg$\
 $a = F/m$

-- Durability of the drone
 - Size of the drone
-- Topography and Climate
-- Power consumption
-- Wireless communication
 - Static or dynamic obstacles

 ### Software
 - Clear role the drone program and the main control program

+### Other problems
+- Wireless communication
+- Climate
+- Durability of the drone
+- Power consumption